Most days, I had the sauna to myself, getting reacquainted with the dry heat after months away.

 The diner was Plan B. The lights in that place were too bright.
 Everything was on display — all the baggage we tried so hard to run from.
 Dennis didn’t try to disguise his shortcomings.
 Did he perceive them as shortcomings?
 Dennis is fluid in the way Snake River rapids are fluid.
 Wild, rapturous, untamed.
 Comes on like a torrent, and there’s always a risk you’ll get caught in it.

-From the get-go, I was ensnared.
-Ever since that dinner, when his dad stood up and said, “We’re gonna do some rearranging.”
-Dinner lasted three hours, we talked the whole time.
-About Silver Lake and screenplays.
-Tom Waits, and David Mamet.
-Mystery Train and Night on Earth.
 Kate was there, my sister.
 She sat next to me, bearing witness.
 “You have to keep in touch with him, Beth,” she said on the way home.
 “You have to.”

-Back in LA, with Dennis at the wheel and Kate’s words on my mind couldn’t help but wonder.
+Back in L.A., with Dennis at the wheel and Kate’s words on my mind, couldn’t help but wonder.
 How did I get this so wrong?

 It was supposed to be a hug goodbye.
 A few pats on the back and be done with it.
 Pulling up to the house, couldn’t wait to get out of the car.
 Our chapter might have ended with my back to him, walking up the drive.
 Instead, the hug sparked a stunning transformation.
 There came a surge of energy, a suturing of souls so magnetic, it could change a physiology.
 And it did.

-Shocked by the spark, we pulled closer, heart to pounding heart.
-Center console jilted the vibe, so we tumbled into the backseat.
-Full body contact.
-The scent of leather mixed with men’s cologne, and it was hard to tell ’em apart.
 With electricity surging, his smooth shave upon my skin, arms buzzed until they ached.
 Energy like that could become an addiction.
 An antidote to all that ails.
 I’ve tried to recapture it in other embraces, with other guys, in other cities.
 Nothing’s ever come close.
 L.A. is the City of Angels, and they flew in our presence that night.

 Could have hugged him forever.
 Why did we stop?
 At some point, it must have seemed ridiculous, clinging to one another in the dark.
 As if sourcing the last life force on earth.